Section 106 - Federal Agency Compliance

 The OHP offers a Section 106 Submission Checklist that identifies the information that should be submitted to us for review of undertakings pursuant to Section 106.

 These checklists are intended as tools for entities consulting with our office – they should not be submitted with your request for consultation.

 Consultation with the SHPO

 Upon receipt of a submittal, OHP reviewers look for the information suggested in the checklist we’ve provided and will respond within 30 days.
 If any required information is not included in the submittal, the assigned OHP reviewer will contact the agency (or applicant) and request this information.
 The 30-day review clock resets each time OHP makes a request for additional information.

 Should it be determined that the project may have an adverse effect to any historic property, the Advisory Council for Historic Preservation is notified by the agency and negotiations begin to find ways to avoid, minimize, and/or mitigate the adverse effects to the historic property (36 CFR Part 800.6).
 These measures are memorialized between the appropriate parties (e.g., the federal agency, the SHPO, the Advisory Council, and others) in either a Memorandum of Agreement or a Programmatic Agreement.
-Such agreements are initially drafted by the agency (or the applicant in some cases) and reviewed and responded to by the SHPO, and the Advisory Council if the Council decides to participate in the document.
+Such agreements are initially drafted by the agency (or the applicant in some cases) and reviewed and responded to by the SHPO, and the Advisory Council (if the Council decides to participate in the document).
 There is no time limit for the preparation of an agreement document; however, OHP reviewers make every attempt to respond to draft agreements within 30 days of their receipt.
 For more information on preparing agreement documents, see the Advisory Council's Guidance on Agreement Documents.

 Section 106 Review - Helpful Links